-As discussed in the theory and method section of this article, MS-values have a pre-determined highest level that is bound to the chemical composition of the soil.
-It is therefore more relevant to assess MS-results by a calculation of the MSQuota, which could be seen as expressing the likelihood of whether soil was previously heated.
-The MSQuota in house 3 clearly shows that a hearth could have been located in the eastern section of the house, but not in the western.
+As discussed in the methodological section of this article, MS-values have a pre-determined highest level which is bound to the chemical composition of the soil.
+It is therefore more relevant to assess MS-results by calculation of the MSQuota, which could be seen as expressing the likelihood of whether soil was previously heated.
+The MSQuota in house 3 shows clearly that a hearth could have been located in the eastern section of the house, but not in the western.
 This result is also supported by the presence of the only carbonised plant material in the house.
 This sparse botanical material, along with the MSQuota result for all areas outside the eastern half also puts into question whether the house had burnt.
-If the house was not destroyed by fire, the lack of seeds from fodder plants, or indeed any other seeds, is not surprising, since fodder plants would presumably not have been exposed to fire or heat sources.
-The similarities with the high organic phosphate results in the western end of the house and the "cultural" layer should not automatically be dismissed as contamination.
-An alternative explanation is that the activities that resulted in the formation of the "cultural" layer and those occurring in the western half of the house were interconnected, perhaps as animals and manure moved between the byre and the yard space, from storage of manure both inside and outside the house, or from drop-off during transport of manure from the house to the fields outside.
-This alternative would mean that the "contamination" was in fact a reasonable end-effect of the use of the two spaces.
-This discussion would have been strengthened if an entrance had been identified in the western part of House 3 facing the "cultural" layer.
-Unfortunately, only the roof-supporting structure survives from this building.
+If the house was not submitted to fire the lack of seeds from fodder plants, or indeed any other seeds, is not surprising since fodderplants presumably would not be exposed to fire or heat sources.
+The similarities with high organic phosphate results in the western end of the house and the "cultural" layer, should not automatically be dismissed as contamination.
+An alternative explanation is that the activities which resulted in the formation of the "cultural" layer and those going on in the western half of the house were interconnected, perhaps as animals and manure were moving between the byre and the yard space.
+This alternative would mean that the contamination was in fact a reasonable end-effect of the use of the two spaces.